Layheng-Hok/Jungle-Chess/README.md

 + Penetration of Opponent's Den: making a piece seeks for entering its opponent's den for the endgame winning condition.

 [*[See the detailed implementation]*](https://github.com/Layheng-Hok/Jungle-Chess/blob/main/src/model/artificialintelligence/StandardBoardEvaluator.java)

-A positive net score suggests that blue player has an edge over red player, while a negative net score suggests that red player has an upper hand.

 ### Minimax
 At its core, the Minimax algorithm is a technique used by AI agents to make optimal decisions while considering the potential outcomes of their actions.
 In Jungle Chess, where players aim to outmaneuver each other using animal pieces with varied strengths and abilities, the Minimax algorithm simulates multiple possible moves ahead to determine the best course of action.